hanihzr/Road2Endeksa/README.md

-This project is using Angular Library.
+> This project is using Angular Library.

 Please remember to use `ng build AuthLib` before running `ng serve`

-Description
+## Description:

 This is an assignment after a job interview with [Endeksa](https://www.endeksa.com/)  that was sent to me with the following description: